 My A.Lakota professional oboe reed/ Wide shape is made with a focus on function first and then finished to have a full resonant sound.
 I make all professional oboe reeds by hand, using traditional methods.
-I make reeds that play comfortable for me, so the Medium is what works well for me, soft is a little less resistant than what I may play myself and the hard is more resistant than what I would like.
+I make reeds that play comfortable for me, so the Medium is what works well for me, soft is a little less resistant than what I may play myself and the hard is more resistant than what I would like, Hard reeds are less finished.
 It is my aim to make s very comfortable playing professional oboe reed for myself and hope customers will benefit from my journey to find what works well.

 Comparatively, to other reeds on the market, I find my professional oboe reeds to be slightly less resistant with a thinner tip and more removed from the windows just behind the heart.
 I aim to get as complex of a tone as possible with overtones throughout the entire sound.
 I like reeds to vibrate freely without controlling them too much with my embouchure.